"Shaming makes the child wrong for feeling, wanting or needing something." - Robin Grille

 Say YES aloud several times.
 What do you feel?
-I smile and feel excited, happy.
+I smile and feel excited, happy, tingly.

 Now say NO aloud several times.
 What do you feel?
 My smile dies.
-My body feels tight, closed in.
+My body feels tight, contracted, trapped.
 I feel a sense of dread.
-Some people
+Some

 How do kids develop this internal clutch to shift gears?
 It's neural wiring, so it takes repeated experience in the brain.
 Every time you set an empathic

 limit that your child decides to follow, you're helping him practice.

 "You love climbing!
 But the TV cabinet's not safe for climbing.
 Let's go outside where you can climb safely."
 What does the child

 learn?
 His impulse to climb is fine.
 Climbing onto the TV cabinet isn't safe.
 Climbing outside is fine.
 Mom and Dad can be relied on to guide him,

 and to help him switch gears.
 The child turns and climbs into the parent's arms.
 (This is probably not the first time he's heard this, so it takes

 great patience from the parent.
 But sooner or later, he hears their voice in his head as he begins climbing, and he stops.
 You might think of it as

 What if, instead, the parent said: "You know better than to climb on that!
 You naughty boy!
 Can't you stop giving me trouble for one minute?"